discord/avatar-remix-bot/README.md

 ### Create a Discord application

 Create a new application on the [Discord Developer portal](https://discord.com/developers/applications).
+Give it a name like `avatar-remix-bot`.

 Then, in the "Bot" settings tab of your application, click "Add Bot" (we don't actually need this bot user, but we use its token for convenience...)